2018 Audition Excerpt Information

 These audition procedures are provided to help ensure that the methods of evaluating Vocal Jazz Ensemble Selectees are effective and consistent throughout the State.
 It is important that the District President, Vocal Jazz Ensemble Representative, Audition Host and all Adjudicators are familiar with these procedures.

 All grade level students, 9-12 are eligible to participate in their District Vocal Jazz Ensemble(s), however only Sophomores, Juniors and Seniors are eligible to participate at the state level.

 All auditions will be conducted in a blind environment so that the adjudicator cannot make verbal or visual contact with the student.
 Each student will only be identified by an audition number, not by name, age, school or gender.

 The audition will consist of four parts, with 100 Points possible:

 Improvisation on Bb Blues – (2 full choruses)

-The final score for each student is totaled within the RNS program.
+The final score for each student is totaled within the adjudication form.
 The adjudicator must confirm with the District Vocal Jazz Representative for any ties in final scores.